munificent/journal/asset/post/2008-02-09-c-extension-methods-not-just-for-breakfast.md

 ```

 The problem is you've now got to derive a new collection for every class with
 a position and copy `GetAt()` in every one.
-Sure you could do an abstract
+Sure, you could do an abstract
 collection for a collection of things with positions but that doesn't cover
 different *kinds* of collections.
 What if you need lists and queues and stacks
 of monsters?